angeligareta/deepfakes-overview/README.md

 showing state-of-the-art implementations in the area and examples of what this technology is capable of.

-Below is presented a summary of the actual research, the full paper can be found at [Deepfakes Introduction and Latest Implementation](docs/report.pdf).
-Here is a video summarizing the research presented, in case you prefer the visual to the textual 😄
+Below is presented a summary of the actual research, the full paper can be found at [Deepfakes: Introduction and Latest Implementation](docs/deepfakes_general.pdf) or [Deepfakes: Introduction and Applications in Digital Health](docs/deepfakes_digital_health.pdf) for a more focused report on Digital Health.
+Also, here is a video summarizing the research presented, in case you prefer the visual to the textual 😄

 <a href="https://youtu.be/pMBDYBeo8cE" alt="Watch the video" target="_blank">
 <p align="center">